 Case Report Journals

 Some medical journals publish a limited number of case reports.
-There are also numerous respected, peer-reviewed medical journals that specialize in case reports; many are open access publications.
+There are also numerous respected, peer-reviewed medical journals that specialize in case reports; many are open access journals.
 A few examples are Journal of Medical Case Reports, Oxford Medical Case Reports, BJR Case Reports, and International Journal of Surgery Case Reports.

 Case Report Title

 As the first element of a case report that readers will see, the title should be informative, highly relevant to the subject, and concise.
 It should attract the attention of researchers and other readers of a journal while remaining authentic and convincing.

 - Case-related terms: presentation, unusual case, rare case, challenges, complications, symptoms, causes, diagnosis, treatment

 - Patient-related terms: patient, adult, child, infant, adolescent, elderly, man/woman